yangfangs/physpetools/docs/docs/tutorial.md

 ......
 ```

-#### 3.Get the tree file
+#### 3. Get the output tree

 ![191_species_rna](img/191_species_pro.png)

-#### 4.Use iview module annotating tree
+#### 4. Annotate and view the tree

-PhySpeTree provided iview module to annotating tree by iTol, iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
+PhySpeTree provides the `iview` module to annotate trees with taxonomic information.
+The output configure files can be directly used in iTOL, which is a very popular online tool for the display, annotation, and management of phylogenetic trees.
-When you use iview module to annotating tree, only drop the output the generate files to your iTol account and display tree.

-* Change abbreviated label names to full names use `--labels` arguments.
+Use the `--labels` option to change abbreviated species names to full names:

 ```
 $ PhySpeTree iview -i 191speciesnames.txt --labels